trane-project/trane-music/courses/minor_pentatonic_scale/lesson_F/exercise_3/back.md

-The note in degree number 3 of the F minor pentatonic scale is B♭.
+The note in degree number 3 of the F Minor Pentatonic scale is B♭.